Imperialism: Etymology and usage

-Previously, the term had been used to describe what was perceived as Napoleon III's attempts at obtaining political support through foreign military interventions.
-The term was and is mainly applied to Western and Japanese political and economic dominance, especially in Asia and Africa, in the 19th and 20th centuries.
+"Imperialism" was and is mainly used to refer to Western and Japanese political and economic dominance, especially in Asia and Africa, in the 19th and 20th centuries.
 Its precise meaning continues to be debated by scholars.
 Some writers, such as Edward Said, use the term more broadly to describe any system of domination and subordination organized around an imperial core and a periphery.
 This definition encompasses both nominal empires and neocolonialism.
+Imperialism has also been identified in newer phenomena like space development and its governing context.